G-Hood/ECE-Handbook/📖Books/🦾Biomedical Stuff/📘Principles of Neural Science/Questions.md

 >- Why are dreams so wacky and often fantastical
 >- In what way is the neural circuit analogous or similar to electrical circuits
 >- How do neurons connect, how many connections can one make
->- Chemical vs Neural Synapses
+>- Chemical vs Electrical Synapses
+>- How does the Electrical and Chemical synapses work in conjunction
+>- Role of electricity in the body
+>- Analogy for the roles of electricity and chemistry in neurochemistry